MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/memory-problems/heap-snapshots.md

 # Record heap snapshots using the Memory tool

 Use the heap profiler in the **Memory** tool to do the following:

 *  Record JavaScript heap (JS heap) snapshots.
 *  Analyze memory graphs.
 *  Compare snapshots.
 *  Find memory leaks.

-The DevTools heap profiler shows memory distribution used by your page's JavaScript objects and related DOM nodes.
-See also [Objects retaining tree](memory-101.md#objects-retaining-tree)) in _Memory terminology_.
+The DevTools heap profiler shows memory distribution used by the JavaScript objects and related DOM nodes on the rendered webpage.

 <!-- You can view the source files for the Heap Snapshots demo pages at the [MicrosoftEdge/Demos > devtools-memory-heap-snapshot](https://github.com/MicrosoftEdge/Demos/tree/main/devtools-memory-heap-snapshot) repo folder.